Wulfman’s CDT-14K

 DURING THE RACE

 If seeding has placed you ahead of someone who is ready to pass you, let him or her safely pass by.
-If you choose to listen to a music device while touring the CDT’s tranquility, then please keep one ear free and stay alert for runners needing to pass.
+If you choose to listen to tunes while touring the CDT’s tranquility, then please keep one ear free and stay alert for runners needing to pass.
 If you find you need to pass a runner and they have not moved aside, call out on which side you are passing and move through.
+This is a single track trail, but passing should not be cumbersome for any runner.

 AFTER THE RACE

-Again, this event would not be possible without the generosity of our partners.
-We would like to take this opportunity to show our thanks to more fine local businesses such as Butte Sunrise Kiwanis, Headframe Spirits, and Butte Brewing Company.
+This event would not be possible without the generosity of our sponsors and cooperation with our partners.
+We would like to take this opportunity to show our gratitude to these local organizations who help keep you comfortable and safe: Jefferson Valley EMS&R, Hoffmans R&M, and Harlow Bussing Company.
 Their support is appreciated!

-Below, you will find useful information regarding a I-90 overpass update, post-race picnic directions, and awards ceremony.
+Below, you will find useful information regarding the post-race picnic directions and awards ceremony.

-After your return bus ride from Pipestone Pass to your vehicle at Homestake Pass, it is about 4 miles down I-90 to the High Altitude Speed Skating Center.
+You will finish the race where your car is parked at Homestake Pass, it is about 4 miles down I-90 to the High Altitude Speed Skating Center.
 There is plenty of parking for a crowd of our size.
 The address is 34 Olympic Way, Butte MT, 59701.
-There will be seating inside where food will be served and, assuming the weather cooperates, we will also pull benches outside.
+There will be seating inside where food will be served and, if the weather cooperates, we can also pull benches outside.
 The facilities are limited.
-There are no public restrooms, so we’ll have a few port-a-johns, a hand washing station, and hand sanitizer.
-There is grass in the center of the skate circle, so feel free to bring your picnic blanket, chairs, etc. We will have our homemade chili and cornbread, homemade cookies, and beverages.
+There are no public restrooms, so we’ll have a port-a-johns, a hand washing station, and hand sanitizer.
+We will have our homemade chili, homemade cookies, and beverages including beer from Butte Brewing Co.

 Directions: Take the entrance ramp onto I-90 heading to Butte.
 You’ll exit at Continental which is near the bottom of the pass.
 Turn left, go over the interstate, straight through the stop sign then take a right on Three Bears Way.
 Three Bears Way will intersect with Olympic Way, and the building will be in front of you on the left.
 It is hard to miss, as there is a speed skating circle in the yard.
 Golden VIP’s will enjoy premium parking spots.

-Preliminary race results will be posted ~11 a.m at the picnic, about the same time that runners begin to arrive.
-The timing crew will compile the results and send from the finish line and over the mountains.
-The awards ceremony will start around noon with awards and random prizes given out as you feast on complimentary picnic fare.
+Preliminary race results will be available ~11 a.m at the picnic, about the same time that runners begin to arrive.
+The awards ceremony will start around 11:30 with awards and random prizes given out as you feast on complimentary picnic fare.
 You must be present at the awards ceremony to win any prize or award.